Hypospadias

 Causes of Hypospadias

-1. Family History: A Significant Risk Factor
+1. Family History: An Important Risk Factor.

 2. Maternal Factors: The Role of Pregnancy Conditions

-3. Hormonal Influences: The Impact of Androgens
+3. Hormonal Stressors: The Role of Androgens

 Types of Hypospadias